 - 115 g rolled oats

 - 90 g flour

 Clean and cut the rhubarb and strawberries into small pieces about the same size.
 Add the sugar and potato starch and stir to distribute.
-Transfer fruit mixture to a pyrex or ceramic tart pan.
+Spread fruit mixture over the bottom of a pyrex or ceramic tart pan.